entando/entando-components/plugins/entando-plugin-jpfastcontentedit/README.md

 In the Widgets page of the Admin area of your project, you can see two widgets related to this plugin:

-1. Contents - Publish List of Editable Content
+1. _Contents - Publish List of Editable Content_
-2. Content Editing Form
+2. _Content Editing Form_

-You can publish the _Contents - Publish List of Editable Content_ Widget in a dedicated page in order to show the contents's list that you are already published.
+You can publish the _Contents-Publish List of Editable Content_ Widget in a dedicated page in order to show the contents's list that you are already published.
 In an other page, you can publish the _Content Editing Form_ widget through which you can have forms to edit your published contents.